Jordan Luplow Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow 130 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to rank 14th in baseball in home runs given up (136 total, 1.2 per game).

-- Sanchez makes the start for the Phillies, his 11th of the season.
-He is 0-3 with a 3.44 ERA and 48 strikeouts through 52 1/3 innings pitched.
+- Suarez makes the start for the Phillies, his 17th of the season.
+He is 2-5 with a 3.96 ERA and 81 strikeouts in 91 2/3 innings pitched.

-- His last appearance came on Saturday against the Kansas City Royals, when the left-hander tossed five innings, surrendering six earned runs while giving up six hits.
+- In his last outing on Tuesday against the Washington Nationals, the left-hander went 5 2/3 innings, allowing two earned runs while surrendering six hits.

-- The 26-year-old has amassed an ERA of 3.44, with 8.3 strikeouts per nine innings, in 10 games this season.
-Opponents have a .211 batting average against him.
+- The 27-year-old has amassed an ERA of 3.96, with 8 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.